Skip to main content

 • graphics

-The game's graphics feature charming 8-bit visuals and animations that effectively convey the story without words, appealing to fans of minimalist design and retro aesthetics.
-However, some reviewers criticize the graphics as outdated and lacking depth, describing them as a poor substitute for contemporary visuals.
-Overall, while the pixel art is appreciated for its storytelling ability, opinions vary on its artistic merit and execution.
+The game's graphics feature charming 8-bit visuals that effectively convey the story without words, appealing to fans of retro aesthetics and minimalist design.
+However, some reviewers criticize the graphics as outdated and lacking depth, describing them as a lazy substitute for modern visuals.
+Overall, while the pixel art successfully captures the essence of the narrative, opinions vary on its artistic merit and execution.

-• “That said, the visuals change often, and it conveys its story entirely without words, which I admire.”
+• “The visuals change often, and it conveys its story entirely without words, which I admire.”

 • “The pixel art does a fine job of telling the story, and the music manages to evoke a sense of urgency while staying true to the overall simple design aesthetic.”